 Throughout my time in Paris I’ve come across many an untranslatable word in the French language.
-I’ve talked about these before, even discussed them in my memoir, but for this episode I’ve rounded up my ten favourites.
+I’ve talked about these before, even discussed them in my 2020 memoir Paris On Air, but here are my ten favourites.

 The rule to be classed as untranslatable: That it doesn’t exist in a single word in the English word.

 I released this list as a podcast if you want pronunciation and more info on how to use them.
 Scroll down for the full list.

 1. Rebonjour: Literally: Re-hello.
 Or “Hello again”.
 But it’s a lot more nuanced, charming, and polite than just hello again.
 And as I explained in the episode, a rebonjour will be answered with a grin eight out of nine times, which is a much better score than a humble “hello again”.

 2. Flaneur: Here’s the classic one, so let’s get it out the way.
 This is someone who enjoys an aimless wander, particularly in a city like Paris.

 3. Si: I love this word.
 It just means “Yes”, but you can only use it to respond to a negative question.
 Kinda like: You’ve not subscribed to the Earful Tower podcast, have you?
 Si!
 (Yes, I have actually).